 Inside the folder of your Hugo site, run:

 $ git clone https://github.com/digitalcraftsman/hugo-cactus-theme.git

-For more information read the official setup guide of Hugo.
+For more information, please read Hugo’s official setup guide.

-To use it, copy the config.toml in the root folder of your Hugo site.
-Feel free to change strings as you like to customize your website.
+To use it, copy the config.toml file to the root folder of your Hugo site.
+Feel free to change the strings as you like to customize your website.